Elder Fraud is a 36 Billion Dollar Problem

-Almost 4 out of 10 seniors are affected, losing over $36 billion each year to financial abuse.And this isn’t only happening to the very old or those with dementia – younger, more educated seniors are actually losing more money.
+Thieving fraudsters are making a business of taking advantage of older adults.
+Almost 4 in 10 seniors are affected, losing over $36 billion each year to financial abuse.And this isn’t only happening to the very old or those with Alzheimer’s or dementia – younger, more educated seniors are actually losing more money.

 Putting a stop to the junk mail being sent to your older adult’s house is essential for reducing their fraud risk.

 It also reduces the risk that someone with early dementia would repeatedly donate to multiple charities, sign up for many credit cards, or spend an excessive amount on catalog purchases.

 4 Options for Getting Rid of Junk Mail

 We found 4 ways to get your older adult off of direct marketing mailing lists.
 They were recommended by a woman with a lot of experience.
 She found and used these resources while on a mission to stop her grandmother’s flood of junk mail – 130 pieces each week!
 Note: Don’t be discouraged if the junk mail doesn’t stop instantly.
 Most companies prepare their mailings 3 months ahead of time, so it will take about 3 months to see a reduction.

 The junk mail expert says this is the #1 way to stop junk mail and that most people will only need to complete this form.
 Registering with DMAChoice stops mail from companies that your older adult has never purchased from or donated to.
 You could use the regular form or the one specifically for caregivers.

 - National Do Not Mail List